 - The number of references

-- The main text should not contain subsections except "Methods", where appropriate, which should then be at the end of the Review
+- The main text should contain subsections where appropriate.

 - The main body of the text, including all figure legends and including the Methods section if applicable, must not exceed 5000 words.
 References do not count towards this word limit.